AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 The guidelines are graded according to three conformance levels: Level A (lowest), Level AA and Level AAA (highest).
 Briefly, the levels are defined as follows:

 * **Level A:** Your site reaches a basic, minimum level of accessibility.
 To meet this level, all Level A Success Criteria are satisfied.
-* **Level AA:** This is an ideal level of accessibility to strive for, in which your site reaches an enhanced level of accessibility, so that it is accessible to most people in most situations using most technologies.
+* **Level AA:** This is an ideal level of accessibility to strive for, in which your site reaches a foundational level of accessibility, so that it is accessible to most people in most situations using most technologies.
 To meet this level, all Level A and Level AA Success Criteria are satisfied.
 * **Level AAA:** Your site reaches a very high level of accessibility.
 To meet this level, all Level A, Level AA and Level AAA Success Criteria are satisfied.

 When creating your site, you should determine the overall level to which you would like your site to conform.